-- Design and create a spreadsheet to meet the needs of a business. - Apply statistical functions and present information in an appropriate format.
+Design and create a spreadsheet to meet the needs of a business.

+Apply statistical functions and present information in an appropriate format.

-• Present spreadsheet data in graphical format and evaluate information.
+Present spreadsheet data in graphical format and evaluate information.

-Credit value: 1 HN Credit at SCQF level 7: (8 SCQF credit points at SCQF level 7\)
+Credit points and level: 1 SQA Credit at SCQF level 7: (8 SCQF credit points at SCQF level 7)

-Recommended prior knowledge and skills: Access to this Unit is at the discretion of the centre, however, it would be beneficial if candidates have achieved the Unit IT in Business - Word Processing, Spreadsheets and Databases: An Introduction (DE24 33) or the NQ Unit Information Technology for Administrators (DM3R 11) or equivalent or relevant work experience.
-It would be beneficial if candidates have some competence in Numeracy at SCQF level 4 and Information and Communication Technology at SCQF level 5.
-This may be demonstrated by possession of a relevant Unit or relevant work experience.
+Recommended entry to the unit: Access to this unit is at the discretion of the centre, however, it would be beneficial if learners have achieved the NQ unit Information Technology for Administrators (DM3R 11) or equivalent or relevant work experience.

+It would be beneficial if learners have some competence in Numeracy at SCQF level 4 and Information and Communication Technology at SCQF level 5.
+This may be demonstrated by possession of a relevant unit or relevant work experience.